graphql-python/gql/docs/usage/file_upload.rst

         async with http_client.get('YOUR_DOWNLOAD_URL') as resp:

             # We now have a StreamReader instance in resp.content
-            # and we provide it to the variable_values argument of execute
+            # and we provide it to the variable_values attribute of the query

             transport = AIOHTTPTransport(url='YOUR_GRAPHQL_URL')